Guide last updated Hester Swift, September 2025

 Since 1975, the Organization of American States has carried out harmonization work by means of its Inter-American Specialized Conferences on Private International Law, referred to by the Spanish acronym 'CIDIP'.
 CIDIP conventions, model laws and other instruments are available on the OAS website, with status information for the conventions.

-The conventions can also be found in the OAS Treaty series (Serie sobre tratados; in IALS 1970-1985) and the United Nations Treaty Series.
-The Conventions from the first two CIDIP conferences are also in The Inter-American system: treaties, conventions and other documents, compiled by the OAS Secretariat for Legal Affairs (Oceana, 1983), which is held at IALS.
+The conventions are also in the OAS Treaty series / Serie sobre tratados (in IALS 1970-1985) and the UN Treaty Series.
+The conventions from the first two CIDIP conferences are also in The Inter-American system: treaties, conventions and other documents, compiled by the OAS Secretariat for Legal Affairs (Oceana, 1983), which is held at IALS.

-Many CIDIP instruments, including the Model Inter-American Law on Secured Transactions, have been reproduced in International Legal Materials (print and online - see IALS Library Catalogue).
+Many CIDIP instruments, including the Model Inter-American Law on Secured Transactions, have been reproduced in International Legal Materials (print and online - see Library Search).

 For further information about OAS documentation, see Pennsylvania University's research guide.